 3:00 pm – 4:00 pm FIRST Tech Challenge and FIRST Robotics Competition Robots in the Cafeteria

-3:15 pm – 4:00 pm FIRST LEGO League Championship Robot Elimination Game in the Gymnasium
+3:15 pm – 4:00 pm FIRST LEGO League Championship Robot Elimination Game and Project Presentation Showcase in the Gymnasium

 4:00 – 5:15 pm Award Ceremony

-All Day – LEGO Table of Awesome and BPA Waterpower Activities near the West Entrance
+All Day – LEGO Table of Awesome and other excitement

 Concessions will be available on both Saturday and Sunday at Liberty High School.
 All proceeds will benefit the Liberty High School Theatre Program.
 Available items will include nachos, hot dogs, polish, candy/chocolate bars, coke products, water, coffee, hot tea, popcorn, and Pizza Schmizza cheese pizza will be available by the slice after 11 am.

 Livestream on Youtube

 The Livestream will show all the robot action from the Red and Blue competition tables.
 Each team will appear at least once on the livestream.
 Audio will include the announcers, but the music will be cut to stay in compliance with Youtube restrictions.
 Also broadcast will be the ceremonies.
 Breaks will show team scores or the cover card.

 ORTOP will be posting photos taken during the event to the following links.
 Teams, parents, and fans are encouraged to upload their photos directly using the link or by using the email addresses listed below.